Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

 2. Update the `.env` file with the values for your container registry
 3. Build the entire solution by right-clicking on the `deployment.template.json` file and select `Build IoT Edge Solution`
 4. Deploy the solution to your device by right-clicking on the `config/deployment.json` file, select `Create Deployment for IoT Edge device` and choose your targeted device
+5. Monitor the messages being sent to the Cloud by right-clicking on yoru device from the VS Code IoT Edge extenstion and select `Start Monitoring D2C Message`

 ### On an x64 PC
 1. Clone this sample